rat-h/auditory-brainstem-model/README.md

 ## How to report a BUG? ##
 The main advantage of open source project it is fast track of bug and bug fixing system.
-Please use [project bug report system](https://code.google.com/p/auditory-brainstem-model/issues/list) to post any issue.
+Please use [project bug report system](https://github.com/rat-h/auditory-brainstem-model/issues) to post any issue.

 ## Code Browsing ##
-Anyone can browse the code, commits and branches using  [project web interface](https://code.google.com/p/auditory-brainstem-model/source/browse/).
+Anyone can browse the code, commits and branches using  [project web interface](https://github.com/rat-h/auditory-brainstem-model).
 Please feel free to make you comments on files and wiki pages.

 ## How to Contribute to project? ##
-The simplest way to do this is became a [google code](http://code.google.com) user and add yourself to project developers.
+The simplest way to do this is became a [Git Hub](http://github.com) user and add yourself to project developers.
 An other way is use git as main platform.
 So make you changes in local repository and send me your patch  on ruben.tikidji.hamburyan **AT** gmail.com
 Please read [Git everyday](https://www.kernel.org/pub/software/scm/git/docs/everyday.html) to get familiar with git terminology.

 ## Links and External Code ##